- 1-1/3 cups all-purpose flour

 - In a large bowl, combine the flour, oats, sugar, baking powder and cinnamon.
 Combine the egg, milk, banana and oil; stir into dry ingredients just until moistened.

 - Pour batter by 1/4 cupfuls onto a greased hot griddle.
 Turn when bubbles form on top; cook until second side is golden brown.
-Serve with syrup.
+Serve with syrup and, if desired, banana slices.
 Yield: 1 dozen.

 Reviews for Banana Oat Pancakes